 To assure safety, provide limit switches for detecting the forward and reverse limits on the servo amplifier also.
 (See Section 8.4.)
-Make sure so that the limit switches on the PC are actuated simultaneously with or a little earlier than the limit switches on the servo amplifier.
+Make sure so that the limit switches on the PC are actuated simultaneously with or a little earlier than the limit switches on the servo amplifier.\

-- Because a drive amplifier for a stepper motor does not have these terminals, make sure to provide limit switches on the PC. - When b2 and b3 of the BFM #25 are driven by these signals, pulse output is immediate stopped and the counter clear output CLR is generated.
-(See Section 8.4.) - Evade from the state of the pulse output stop by Jog in the opposite direction when forward pulse stop (BFM #25 b2) or reverse pulse stop (BFM #25 b3) is turned on. - Because the counter clear output CLR is genarated, the forward pulse stop and the reverse pulse stop cannot be used as a stop and home position.
+- \1 When you perform the zero return operation, please be sure to connect the PLC limit switch inside and to connect the servo side limit switch outside. - Because a drive amplifier for a stepper motor does not have these terminals, make sure to provide limit switches on the PC. - When b2 and b3 of the BFM #25 are driven by these signals, pulse output is immediate stopped and the counter clear output CLR is generated.
+(See Section 8.4.) - Evade from the state of the pulse output stop by Jog in the opposite direction when forward pulse stop (BFM #25 b2) or reverse pulse stop (BFM #25 b3) is turned on. - Because the counter clear output CLR is generated, the forward pulse stop and the reverse pulse stop cannot be used as a stop and home position. - When the STOP input turns on, signals, such as the JOG+ operation/JOG- operation/start input, are null and void.